-7. Plaintiff Wilbourn is one of many victims of the criminal enterprise run by convicted felon and former Chicago Police Sergeant Ronald Watts and his tactical team at the Ida B. Wells Homes in the 2000's.
+5. Plaintiff White is one of many victims of the criminal enterprise run by convicted felon and former Chicago Police Sergeant Ronald Watts and his tactical team at the Ida B. Wells Homes in the 2000's.

-ANSWER: The City admits Defendant Watts is a convicted felon who formerly held the rank of sergeant in the CPD.
+ANSWER: The City denies liability to plaintiff for any and all claims asserted in his complaint.
+The City admits Defendant Watts is a convicted felon who formerly held the rank of sergeant in the CPD.
 The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the vague and undefined phrase "Watts and his tactical team," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations contained in paragraph 7.
+The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations contained in paragraph 5.

-8. As of the date of filing, fifty individuals who were framed by the Watts Gang have had their convictions vacated by the Circuit Court of Cook County.
+6. As of the date of filing, more than 150 individuals who were framed by the Watts Gang have had their convictions vacated by the Circuit Court of Cook County.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City is without knowledge or information sufficient to form a belief as to the truth of the vague and argumentative allegations that remain in paragraph 8.
+The City admits, upon information and belief, that a number of individuals arrested by Watts and/or members of the tactical team of which he was a sergeant have had their convictions vacated by the Circuit Court of Cook County.
+The City is without knowledge or information sufficient to form a belief as to the truth of the vague and argumentative allegations that remain in paragraph 6.

-9. Several other victims of the Watts Gang are currently prosecuting federal lawsuits.
-Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings with the lead case Baker v.
-City of Chicago, 16-cv-8940.
+7. Many victims of the Watts Gang are currently prosecuting federal lawsuits.
+Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City admits the existence of In re: Watts Coordinated Pretrial Proceedings, Master Docket Case No. 19 C 1717, which includes a number of federal lawsuits against Defendant Watts and others that have been coordinated for pretrial proceedings by the Executive Committee of the United Stated District Court, Northern District of Illinois, and that Baker v.
-City of Chicago, et al., Case No. 16 C 8940, is part of that coordinated proceeding.
+The City admits the existence of In re: Watts Coordinated Pretrial Proceedings, Master Docket Case No. 19 C 1717, which includes a number of federal lawsuits against Defendant Watts and others that have been coordinated for pretrial proceedings by the Executive Committee of the United States District Court, Northern District of Illinois.
 The City denies liability to the plaintiffs in the federal lawsuits that are part of the coordinated proceedings.

-10. The Executive Committee's Order states that additional cases, such as this one, filed with similar claims and the same defendants shall be part of these coordinated pretrial proceedings.
+8. The Executive Committee's Order states that additional cases, such as this one, filed with similar claims and the same defendants shall be part of these coordinated pretrial proceedings.

 ANSWER: The City admits the existence of the Executive Committee Order creating In re: Watts Coordinated Pretrial Proceedings, Master Docket Case No. 19 C 1717, and that this lawsuit is part of those coordinated proceedings.
-The City denies the remaining allegations contained in paragraph 10 that are inconsistent with the foregoing.
+The City denies the remaining allegations contained in paragraph 8 that are inconsistent with the foregoing.

-11. The Watts Gang of officers engaged in robbery and extortion, used excessive force, planted evidence, fabricated evidence, and manufactured false charges.
+9. The Watts Gang of officers engaged in robbery and extortion, used excessive force, planted evidence, fabricated evidence, and manufactured false charges.